-2. VWC RACES – A minimum of seven and a maximum of ten races are selected in at least five different countries.
+2. VWC RACES – A minimum of seven races are selected in at least five different countries.
 The selected events will conform to VWC Race Standards and to international standards in terms of athlete presence, notoriety and organization.

 3. DEFINITION – Skyscraper races fall within the International Skyrunning Federation’s specific parameters.
-(See ISF Rule 2.4.10) “SKYSCRAPER RACING/ VERTICAL RUNNING – Vertical races with an incline over 45% on stairs indoors or outdoors.”.
+(See ISF Rule 2.3.3) “STAIRCLIMBING – Vertical races with an incline over 45% on stairs indoors or outdoors.
+The minimum vertical climb is 100m.”

 5. RACE POINTS – In a seven to eight race calendar, the four best results are counted.
 When nine or more races exist, the five best results are counted.